-This resource is the sixth in a series of lectures designed to honour the memory and achievement of Lord Kilbrandon who wrote one of the most influential policy statements on how a society should deal with 'children in trouble'.
-This lecture discusses Council of Europe treaties, standard setting, the promotion of rights and juvenile justice.
+This resource is the seventh in a series of lectures designed to honour the memory and achievement of Lord Kilbrandon who wrote one of the most influential policy statements on how a society should deal with 'children in trouble'.
+This lecture examines modern childhood and the image of the child in society.